 With mirrorless cameras, both APS-C and full-frame models use electronic viewfinders (EVF).
 What’s more many APS-C format mirrorless cameras have the same size and resolution EVF as full-frame models.
 In fact, 0.5-inch 3,686,400-dot finders are becoming more prevalent.
 To be sure, check the specification of the EVF in the camera you’re interested in.

 Full frame vs APS-C: Body size

-While you get more dynamic range, cleaner images at higher ISO settings and better resolution with full frame, the flip side is that you’re also getting a much larger camera body.
-For someone like me who shoots a lot of street photography and on-the-go, this is a deal-breaker.
+While you tend to get more dynamic range, cleaner images at higher ISO settings and better resolution with full frame cameras, the flip side is that you’re also getting a much larger camera body.
+For someone who shoots a lot of street photography and on-the-go, this may be a deal-breaker.

-If you switch to a full-frame camera, no doubt one of the first things you will notice is a change in how your depth of field appears in your images.
-In other words, your out-of-focus areas will become more obvious.
+If you switch to a full-frame camera, no doubt one of the first things you will notice is a change the depth of field in your images.
+In other words, out-of-focus areas will become more blurred.

 For instance, if you mount a nifty fifty (50mm lens) on your new full-frame camera and shoot a landscape scene, you’d need a 35mm lens on an APS-C camera to capture the same angle of view.
 And the 35mm lens will give you much more depth of field because of its shorter focal length.